TrevorLovesMommy/airbnb-project/readme.md

 5.  <b>Latitute and Longitude</b>:  Used to map legal and illegal units

 <h2>Insights</h2>
-1. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increse 1.8% (4,822 units).
+1. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increse 1.8% (4,822 units).<br>
-2. The north eastern portion of San Francisco has the highest concentration of Airbnb listings
+2. The north eastern portion of San Francisco has the highest concentration of Airbnb listings.<br>
 3. According to our definition of illegal units (high calendary availability and missing license), 80% of entire homes/apartments are illegally listed.

 <h2>Summary</h2>